-During treatment, the main focus is on recovery.
+During drug and alcohol treatment, the main focus is on recovery.
 When treatment ends, family responsibilities, jobs and everyday life mean individuals can no longer just think about their recovery.
 The return to the pressure and stress of everyday life can trigger the urge to use drugs or alcohol.
 Aftercare/Continuing Care helps bridge that transition.

-Through Aftercare/Continuing care, Recovery Keys works to prevent relapse by providing ongoing support through individual therapy, group therapy and counseling.
+Through Aftercare/Continuing care, Recovery Keys works to prevent relapse by providing ongoing support through individual therapy, group therapy and dependency counseling.
 This support is key to helping individuals in recovery stay the course and remain abstinent.

 - Getting connected with a psychiatrist, psychologist or therapist to continue to work through on mental health issues.

 - Identifying a 12-Step or other support or fellowship meetings in the community.